JujuAdams/SNAP/README.md

 ### snap_to_binary(struct/array) ###

 Returns a buffer that holds binary encoded struct and array nested data.
 The root data type can be either a struct or an array.
-This is substantially faster than `snap_to_json_string()`.
+This is substantially faster than `snap_to_json()`.

 &nbsp;